Haseebasif7/NeuroInk/README.md

 ---

 At the heart of NeuroInk lies **VGG19**, a powerful convolutional neural network artitecture trained on Image Net Data originally trained for image recognition.
-In this project, we use **VGG19 not to classify images**, but to **extract deep visual features** that represent the structure (content) and texture (style) of images.
+In this project, used **VGG19 not to classify images**, but to **extract deep visual features** that represent the structure (content) and texture (style) of images.

 By comparing these features from different layers of the network, NeuroInk understands:
 - **What** is in the content image (shapes, objects, layout)